Moya/Moya/README.md

 Project Status
 ----------------

-Currently, we support Xcode 6.1 GM 2.
+Currently, we support Xcode 6.1.

 This is nearing a 1.0 release, though it works now.
 We're using it in [Artsy's new auction app](https://github.com/Artsy/eidolon).